collective/volto-gdpr-privacy/README.md

 If you want to use it with a version of Volto <= 15.0.0-alpha.3, use volto-gdpr-privacy 1.3.0 version.
 If you want to use it with a version of Volto < 15.7.0, use volto-gdpr-privacy 1.3.3 version.
+If you want to use it with a version of Volto < 16, use volto-gdpr-privacy 1.3.11 version.